We don’t support this browser anymore.

 No recommendation - No news or research item is a personal recommendation to deal.
 All investments can fall as well as rise in value so you could get back less than you invest.

-Alphabet reported a 12% rise in first-quarter revenue to $90.2bn ($89.1bn expected).
+Alphabet reported a 17% rise in fourth-quarter revenue, ignoring currency moves, to $113.8bn ($111.4bn expected).

-The core advertising business, which includes Google Search and YouTube, saw revenue rise 10% to $77.3bn ($76.3bn expected).
-Google Cloud revenue was up by 28% to $12.3bn (as expected).
+The core advertising business, which includes Google Search and YouTube, saw revenue rise by 14% to $95.9bn.
+Google Cloud revenue increased by 48% (36% expected) to $17.7bn, with a cloud backlog of $240bn.

-The shares were up 4.6% in after-hours trading.
+The shares fell 2.0% in pre-market trading.

 Our view

-The strength of Google search in recent quarters is a sign that AI is already be delivering incremental improvements.
+The strength of Google search in recent quarters is a sign that AI is already delivering incremental improvements.
 AI overviews are rolling out to more users, and the numbers back up commentary that engagement is improving.
 Advertisers are still getting bang for their buck – which was previously a concern.

 Environmental, social and governance (ESG) risk